rnmapbox/maps/API.md

 opt-out of telemetry.
 For this, you need to add `MGLMapboxMetricsEnabledSettingShownInApp` as `YES` in `Info.plist`, then create a switch that toggles metrics.

 To get the current state of metrics, use `Mapbox.getMetricsEnabled()`.
+It will return a promise.
+Before using it, don't forget to set an access token with `Mapbox.setAccessToken(accessToken)`.

 To enable or disable metrics, use `Mapbox.setMetricsEnabled(enabled: boolean)`.